 By: Legacy Staff

-Though Farrah Fawcett had a rich, 40-year acting career, with dozens of TV and movie roles and ten award nominations, she's remembered best for a single season on an iconic show — and for a best-selling poster.
+Farrah Fawcett (1947 - 2009) had a rich, 40-year acting career, with dozens of TV and movie roles and ten award nominations.
+But she's remembered best for a single season on an iconic show — and for one best-selling poster.

-Fawcett's harrowing performance earned her Golden Globe and Emmy nominations, and the movie helped bring awareness to the problem of domestic violence.
-It was also the first TV movie to conclude with a toll-free helpline number for viewers to call if they wanted to learn more or needed to get help, now a common practice with TV movies and "issue of the week" episodes.
+Fawcett's harrowing performance earned her Golden Globe and Emmy nominations, and the movie helped raise awareness about domestic violence.
+"The Burning Bed" was also the first TV movie to conclude with a toll-free helpline number for viewers to call if they needed help or for more information, now a common practice with TV movies and "issue of the week" episodes.